espy/hoodie-plugin-tutorial/README.md

 To get / set a plugin's config, you can use `hoodieAdmin.plugin.getConfig('direct-messages')` & `hoodieAdmin.plugin.updateConfig('direct-messages', config)`. `config` is a simple object with key/value settings.

-For example, let's say you'd like to limit the message lenght to 140 characters.
-You could do that by running
+For example, let's say you'd like to limit the message length to 140 characters.
+You'd build a corresponding form in your `pocket/index.html` with an input for a number (let's say 140), and bind this to the submit event:

+    hoodieAdmin.plugin.updateConfig('direct-messages',
-    hoodieAdmin.plugin.updateConfig('direct-messages', { maxLength: 140 })
+      { maxLength: valueFromInputField }
+    );

-Then in the backend, you could check for the setting and reject messages that are longer, with something like that:
+Then in the backend, you could check for the setting and reject messages that are longer:

     if (message.body.length > hoodie.config('maxLength')) {
       var error = {
         error: 'invalid',
-        message: 'message too long (max ' + hoodie.config('maxLength') + ' characters)'
+        message: 'Message is too long (hoodie.config('maxLength') + ' characters maximum).'
-      }
+      };
-      return hoodie.task.error(originDb, message, );
+      return hoodie.task.error(originDb, message, error);
     }

 #### The package.json